 Guerra said he didn't realize he'd gotten the nod from James Beard until Visit Tucson's Dan Gibson called him at 8:30 Wednesday morning to let him know.
 Since then, his phone has been "going nuts."

-Guerra has been baking bread for 28 years, but he has been getting more national recognition since he moved his bakery out of his home garage and into a storefront in 2016.
-He says he thinks he got the James Beard nomination not only for his baking skills but for his multifaceted vision that includes educational outreach and working to develop the local grain economy.
+Guerra has been baking bread for 28 years, but has been getting more national recognition since he moved his bakery out of his home garage and into a storefront in 2016.
+He says he thinks he got the James Beard nomination not only for his baking skills, but for his multi-faceted vision that includes education outreach and working to develop the local grain economy.

 "That's really the strength of my success," he said.

 The 20 semifinalists in Guerra's group include big names like Chicago's Publican Quality Bread and Sea Wolf Bakers out of Seattle.